SiriDB/siridb-http/README.md

 ### Ubuntu
 For Ubnutu we have a deb package available which can be downloaded [here](https://github.com/transceptor-technology/siridb-http/releases/latest).

-### Other
+### From source
-Clone the project
+Clone the project using git. (we assume git is installed)
 ```
 git clone https://github.com/transceptor-technology/siridb-http
 ```

-Install Python packages (we asume Python3 and pip are installed)
+Install Python packages (we assume Python3 and pip are installed)
 ```
 cd siridb-http
 pip3 install -f requirements.txt
 ```

-Install node packages (we asume npm is installed)
+Install node packages (we assume the node package manager is installed)
 ```
 cd src
 npm install